DrCytometer/autospillwin/README.md

 The **`autospill`** package implements the AutoSpill algorithm for calculating spillover coefficients, used to compensate or unmix flow cytometry data.

+This fork will, when completed, be Windows-compatible.
+For Mac, Unix or cluster usage, we recommend the [original version](https://github.com/carlosproca/autospill?tab=readme-ov-file).

 For more details, please see:
 Roca *et al*: AutoSpill is a principled framework that simplifies the analysis of multichromatic flow cytometry data